A Reese's Pieces sundae at Friendly's in Commack.

 MEMORIES FROM FRIENDLY'S

 For me, Friendly’s had never been a place for a meal; it was a dessert spot where your meal was a merely a means to an end.
 But I was pleasantly surprised by the food.
-No complaints on the BLTs from the peanut gallery: "plenty of bacon, fresh, ripe tomatoes, crisp not soggy lettuce," my father said in assessment.
+No complaints on the BLTs from the peanut gallery: "plenty of bacon, fresh, ripe tomatoes, crisp not soggy lettuce," my father said.
 "Good coleslaw," his girlfriend added.
 The grilled cheese won high marks from my mini, who has become quite the budding food critic over the last couple of years.
 Even my melt, loaded with frozen (but good) chicken fingers and doused in tangy barbecue sauce, hit the spot.
 But I only ate a few bites, because — say it with me now — I was saving room for ice cream.

 A BLT with coleslaw at Friendly's in Commack.